mochoabuilds/-cognition-/README.md

 DISCUSSION

-SOCIETAL APPLICATIONS
+**PRELIMINARY BUSINESS PLAN**
-* Every day, more people rely on smartphones to do daily life.
-The mass adoption of smartphones means many people are now in arms reach of a mini terminal.
-Our product enables neighborhood markets across the midwest to perform autonomous checkout using smartphone terminals.
-We want to make it possible to experience automated checkout with minimum investment of time and money.
-Our goal is to help neighborhood markets stay competitive as the times change.
+* Every day, more people rely on smartphones in their daily life.
+Our goal is to help neighborhood markets stay competitive in a changing world.
+We see the mass adoption of smartphones as many people are now in arms reach of a mini-terminal.
+Our product/engineering enables neighborhood markets across the midwest to perform autonomous/hands-free checkout using this smartphone terminal.

-* Pilot program under development.
+* We don’t see as our technology as new.
+It has been developed and used in military or industrial/commercial markets.
+The time has come for the consumer market.
+The market for our pilot product is diverse in character and highly dependent on smartphones.
+The pilot product showcases the benefits to be obtained for neighborhood markets operating their own autonomous checkout system and “add-on” peripherals.

+* “Get the Train Out of the Station”
+    * Summer 2020
+        * Software:  Footfall/People Counter
+        * Hardware:  Laying the Foundation for Hardware Housing Design
+    * Fall 2020
+        * Software:  “Whose hands are doing what, with what object?”
+        * Hardware:  Smartphone-Hardware Compatibility
+    * Winter 2020-2021
+        * Software:  Autonomous Payment Processing based on Action Analysis, Temporal Association and Location

+SANDBOX

+* How will the profits that accrue from increasing automation be redirected back into society for collective gains?
+* Humans are social animals and we must never forget that.

 BIBLIOGRAPHY
 * Writing Ethnographic Field Notes, 2nd Edition by Emerson, Fretz and Shaw (2011)
 * The Great Good Place by Roy Oldenburg (1989)
 * Who's Your City by Richard Florida (2008)

-@InProceedings{Li_2019_CVPR,
-author = {Li, Chen and Lee, Gim Hee}, title = {Generating Multiple Hypotheses for 3D Human Pose Estimation With Mixture Density Network}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {June}, year = {2019}
+* @InProceedings{Li_2019_CVPR, author = {Li, Chen and Lee, Gim Hee}, title = {Generating Multiple Hypotheses for 3D Human Pose Estimation With Mixture Density Network}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {June}, year = {2019} }
-}

-@inproceedings{wang2019fast,
-    title={Fast online object tracking and segmentation: A unifying approach}, author={Wang, Qiang and Zhang, Li and Bertinetto, Luca and Hu, Weiming and Torr, Philip HS}, booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition}, year={2019}
+* @inproceedings{wang2019fast, title={Fast online object tracking and segmentation: A unifying approach}, author={Wang, Qiang and Zhang, Li and Bertinetto, Luca and Hu, Weiming and Torr, Philip HS}, booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition}, year={2019} }
-}

-@inproceedings{zhou2020monocular,
-  title={Monocular Real-time Hand Shape and Motion Capture using Multi-modal Data}, author={Zhou, Yuxiao and Habermann, Marc and Xu, Weipeng and Habibie, Ikhsanul and Theobalt, Christian and Xu, Feng}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, pages={0--0}, year={2020}
+* @inproceedings{zhou2020monocular, title={Monocular Real-time Hand Shape and Motion Capture using Multi-modal Data}, author={Zhou, Yuxiao and Habermann, Marc and Xu, Weipeng and Habibie, Ikhsanul and Theobalt, Christian and Xu, Feng}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, pages={0--0}, year={2020} }
-}